IheomaNwuzor/Emergency-Room-Dashboard/README.md

 ## Conclusions

-This HR Attrition Dashboard illustrates the value of visual analytics in workforce management.
-It enables HR stakeholders to identify attrition patterns, examine them alongside job satisfaction and demographic data, and make informed policy adjustments.
-The dashboard is modular, scalable, and adaptable to organisational datasets, making it a valuable addition to any HR analytics toolkit.
+The HeartBits ER Dashboard demonstrates how healthcare operations are  transformed through real-time monitoring and data visualisation using Tableau.
+By identifying peak demand, optimising resource allocation, and tracking patient satisfaction, the dashboard provides actionable insights that directly improve efficiency and quality of care.
+This project showcased business intelligence and healthcare analytics, while addressing a real-world problem with data-driven solutions.

 # Author
 @Iheoma_Nwuzor
 # Contact me
 If you would like to discuss any job position, questions, suggestions, or just want to connect and say hello, you can reach out to me via [Email Me](mailto:iheomanwuzor@gmail.com) or [LinkedIn](https://www.linkedin.com/in/iheoma-nwuzor)

-## Conclusion
-The HeartBits ER Dashboard demonstrates how healthcare operations are  transformed through real-time monitoring and data visualisation using Tableau.
-By identifying peak demand, optimising resource allocation, and tracking patient satisfaction, the dashboard provides actionable insights that directly improve efficiency and quality of care.
-This project showcased business intelligence and healthcare analytics, while addressing a real-world problem with data-driven solutions.